conterra/mapapps-flatgeobuf/README.md

 # FlatGeobuf
+⚠️ This bundle is no longer in active development.
 This bundle adds the support for FlatGeobuf layers to map.apps.
 It uses the library provided by FlatGeobuf.
 More information: https://github.com/flatgeobuf/flatgeobuf